Back To Search Results

 Wicket Spikes or Wicket Rhythms

-14 and 6 positive spikes are best appreciated by using long interelectrode distances and ear referential montages.
-14 and 6 Hz positive spikes consist of brief runs (less than 1 second) of positive spikes at a rate of 14 Hz or 6 to 7 Hz.
-The amplitude is variable but rarely exceeds 75 mV (see figure 4).
-These bursts typically consist of "negative" arciform waveforms located over the posterior temporal head regions, with alternating "positive" spiky components.
-This pattern occurs either bisynchronously or unilaterally (independent over the two hemispheres at different times).
-The 14 Hz pattern often looks like a sleep spindle with a sharp positive phase, although it's location is quite different.
+14- and 6-Hz positive spikes are most effectively observed using long interelectrode distances and ear-referential montages.
+These spikes consist of brief runs (<1 s) of positive spikes occurring at rates of 14 Hz or 6 to 7 Hz.
+The amplitude of these spikes is variable but rarely exceeds 75 mV.
+These bursts typically consist of "negative" arched waveforms located over the posterior temporal regions of the head, interspersed with alternating "positive" spiky components.
+The pattern can occur bisynchronously or unilaterally, meaning the 2 hemispheres may exhibit independent activity at different times.
+The 14-Hz pattern often resembles a sleep spindle with a sharp positive phase, although its location is distinct.
+Bursts of both 6- and 14 Hz can occur independently of each other.

 Clinical Significance

-Electroencephalographers may misclassify benign variant EEG patterns as epileptiform discharges, resulting in unnecessary treatment or a delay in the diagnosis and appropriate treatment of other paroxysmal disorders.
-Cautious interpretation of EEG patterns, a careful review of clinical history, and demographic features usually help distinguish normal variant patterns from interictal epileptiform discharges or seizures.
-When nonspecific transients occur during an EEG finding, it may not be possible to determine whether a transient is an epileptiform discharge or a benign variant.
-It is best not to “overcall” a finding as being abnormal, and to place the possible finding in the context of the clinical history.
+Careful interpretation of EEG patterns, along with a meticulous review of clinical history and demographic features, typically aids in distinguishing normal variant patterns from interictal epileptiform discharges or seizures.
+When nonspecific transients appear on the EEG, it may be challenging to determine whether a transient represents an epileptiform discharge or a benign variant.
+Notably, it is advisable not to "overcall" a finding as abnormal; instead, it is best to examine the finding in the context of the clinical history.

 Enhancing Healthcare Team Outcomes